Reading and Checking Motherboard ID

 prompts that thels

-command is not found, you can enter the following command to install the command:sudo apt-get install usbutils
+command is not found, then you can enter the following command to install the commandsudo apt-get install usbutils

 lsusb

-results in no response, this indicates a system issue, and we cannot help.
-You need to replace the system or use a confirmed normal system. - If the information shown in the image below appears, please note that this is just a reference.
+results in no response, this is a system issue, we cannot do anything about it, you need to change the system or use a confirmed normal system - The information in the image below appears, please note that this is just a reference.
 You only need to confirm that

 1d50:606f